The ‘120 Project’ to Mark the 120th Anniversary of Bedford Camera Club

 Our Proposal

 To mark the 120th anniversary of the Bedford Camera Club, we propose a documentary project, to be called the 120 Project.
-To capture everyday life as it is lived in Bedford now in 2026.
-We want to create a record of today, not just the major events, but the mundane ordinary details that we all take for granted.
+To capture everyday life as it is lived in Bedford and surrounding villages now, in 2026.
+We want to lay down a record of today, not just the major events, but the mundane ordinary details that we all take for granted.

 "Photography takes an instant out of time, altering life by holding it still," said Dorothea Lange.
 The American photojournalist best known for her Depression era photography during the 1920s in the United States.